energicos/EBS_microfrontend_concept/docs/README.md

 ### Micro-frontends

 Each micro-frontend is based on [Nuxt.js](https://nuxtjs.org/guide) as the most popular out of the box implementation of server-side rendering for Vue.js.
-The decision of using this tool was lead by the fact of preferring the usage of vuejs for our applications, but there's the flexibility of using any Server Side rendering framework or even your own custom server side rendering solution.
+The decision of using this tool was taking because of the fact that we prefer vuejs for our applications, but there's the flexibility and possibility of using any Server Side rendering framework or even your own custom server side rendering solution.

-Using libraries like React is allowed to and any potential framework that could appear in the inconming years can be adapted into any microservice, only respecting the communication protocols and the iframe rendering.
-We isolate with the iframes the technologies that are going to be used.
+Using libraries like React is allowed and any potential framework that can appear in the future can be adapted too.
+It only has to respect the communication protocols and the iframe rendering.
+We isolate every component with the iframes.
 Actually, the Shell microfrontend does not care about the implementation of each Iframe.

 ## Runtime view